-What is the difference between broadband and a leased line?
+The difference between broadband and leased line internet connectivity.

 Contention is the number of users competing for a connection.
 The more competition for that connection, the higher the contention and the worse the connection.